Snowy and cold conditions forecast to continue on Tuesday

 The two-day snow and ice warning, which is in force until midnight on Tuesday, affected road conditions in a number of locations including in Limerick, Tipperary, Laois, Kildare, Wicklow, Carlow and Kilkenny.

-AA Ireland said snow has been reported on routes around Limerick city, while in Co Wicklow, the Old Military Rd (R115) and the Roundwood (R759) approach route to the Sally Gap remain closed due to snow and ice.

-Flooding was reported on the N18 in Co Clare in both directions.

-Met Éireann forecaster Linda Hughes said some travel disruption should be expected as a result of the weather.
+Met Éireann meteorologist Linda Hughes said some travel disruption should be expected as a result of the weather.

 “There will be falls of sleet and snow, and some snow accumulations as well, mainly in the west and the north, and especially on the mountains and hills.”